 I graduated from St. Edwards’ University in Austin, TX magna cum laude in 2007 and received a Faith and Charity in Action Scholarship for my active role in community service at For the Love of Christi and the Center for Child Protection.
 I attended the M.A. program in Mental Health Counseling at Boston College, graduating with a 3.84 GPA in the spring of 2010, and passing my Masters Comprehensive Exam “with distinction.”
-I worked as a counselor in the second year of my M.A. program at Fitchburg State University, where my passion for a future career within a university counseling center setting began to bloom.
-I commenced my doctoral studies in the APA-accredited Counseling Psychology Ph.D. program at the University of Northern Colorado (UNC) in the fall of 2010 and have been actively seeing clients and taking coursework towards my PhD ever since.
-I am currently working on my dissertation and seeing clients at UNC’s Counseling Center, where I am engaged in an advanced practicum.
+I completed a yearlong internship in the second year of my M.A. program at Fitchburg State University, where my passion for a future career within a university counseling center setting began to bloom.
+I commenced my doctoral studies in the APA-accredited Counseling Psychology Ph.D. program at the University of Northern Colorado (UNC) in the fall of 2010.
+I completed my second year of advanced practicum training at UNC’s Counseling Center in the spring of 2013.
 I am the recipient of a recurring Graduate Dean’s Scholarship for an essay that I authored on the impact of the stigma towards people with mental illness.
 Currently, I am engaged in an externship at Kansas State University’s (KSU) Counseling Services and recently obtained licensure as an LPC in the state of Kansas.
 I am currently writing the final section of my dissertation – which explores the impact of mindfulness on the relationship between attachment style and emotional intelligence – and am on track to defend my dissertation prior to embarking on the upcoming doctoral internship year.
 Although I feel fortunate to be involved in a profession that doesn’t feel like “work,” I recognize the importance of work/life balance and have found renewed delight in giving myself permission to allocate time for relaxation and fun.